hoskyfull/Danceinf/README.md

 # Danceinf

 Danceinf is a Full Stack App where the user can help Create, Retrieve, Update, Delete ballet and dance companies information.
-The goal is to later create the first Ballet information API.
+Upon checkeing further in the community, I found no dance API just for ballets and dance companies so I created this app with the goal creating the first Ballet information API.

-## Technologies used 💾
+### Technologies used 💾

 - CSS
 - JavaScript